🔥 600+ people already subscribed. Why not you? Get our newsletter with handy code snippets, tips, and marketing automation insights.

 • hasNamedRight() – checks whether current operator has named right assigned to them.

-I was not able to find any other dynamic conditions that can be used to check an operator’s attributes, such as group, country, or business unit they belong to.
+Last thing that need answering is that I am not able to find any other dynamic conditions that can be used to check an operator’s attributes, such as group, country, or business unit they belong to.
 While these conditions may exist, I have not come across them.
 If you have more information, please share it in the comments.

 In the expression – expr attribute – that filters the data shown to the operator, you can use any of the actual schema-defined attributes